NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Add context section: giving information about the war and its context
 - [ ] Add button that restores local data from remote data
 - [ ] Look into adding a license.
-- [ ] Refactor the archive page using bootstrap's grid system.
 - [ ] Add better metadata.

 # POSSIBLE IMPROVEMENTS